januusio/cryptowallet_risk_scoring/README.md

     reasons: List[RiskReason]
 ```

-## RiskScores
+## The RiskScores Object

-What is a `RiskScores` object?
-It contains the three fundamental scores of risk, as well as a combined score.
+The `RiskScores` object contains the three fundamental scores of risk, as well as a combined score.
 These are all explained above in the 'Concepts' section.

 ```python
 class RiskScores: